So, you want to add a new pipeline to nf-core - brilliant! Before you start typing, check that you're happy with the following points:

 dev tag and the other with the

-The former will be required for Travis and the latter will be pulled when executing the pipeline locally.
+The former will be required for GitHub Actions and the latter will be pulled when executing the pipeline locally.

 Note: The template assumes that your Docker image is hosted on the nf-core Docker Hub organisation.

 To make the pipeline work with your testing image, switch out

 username/<PIPELINE_NAME>).
 You'll find this in the